map 1:

 Afternoon ride - Blue Unicorn.

-Mark taking it easy on Isabelle's bike - trying to keep the tyre off the ground and save the tyres - afternoon ride - Blue Unicorn.
+Mark taking it easy on Isabelle's bike - trying to keep the tyre off the ground

 Gary helping Matt to break his brakes in - afternoon ride - Blue Unicorn.